Skip to content

 File and Directory Structure

-The application, configuration files, and data are organized in the following locations:
+The application and its components are deployed in the following locations:

 • Docker Compose File: /root/nginx/compose.yml